 What is Continental Drift?

 During the 20th Century, scientists developed the theory of Plate Tectonics.
-The theory suggested that the crust of the Earth is split up into seven large plates (see map below) and a few smaller ones, all of which can slowly move around on the Earth’s surface.
-They float on the semi-molten mantle.
-There are several explanations for the movement of the Earth’s plates, and these are explored on the why do plates move? page.
+The theory suggests that the crust of the Earth is split up into seven large plates (see map below) and a few smaller ones, all of which can slowly move around on the Earth’s surface.
+They lie on the ductile mantle that allows them to move.
+There are several explanations for the movement of the Earth’s plates, and these are explored in the Why do plates move? page.

 Wegener’s evidence for continental drift was that: